JVChermak/Leaving_California/README.md

 **What data can be removed?** We have begun to explore the data and have taken a look at null values.
 Next, we determine if the data can be removed.
 We consider: Are there string columns that we can’t use?
 Are there columns with excessive null data points?
 Was our decision to handle missing values to just remove them?

 In the Migration Flow dataset, each row had a null data point to signify that no person migrated to the same state.
 For example, it doesn't make sense to say that a person migrated from Alabama to Alabama, so the value was null.
 Each of these values was changed to 0 for the purpose of the machine learning models.
+Also, because Puerto Rico was not placed into a Region, like the rest of the states, all rows for Puerto Rico were removed.

 Using the **duplicated().sum() method**, we also saw our dataset did **not** have duplicates.